Coronavirus (COVID-19) and Civic

 Additional services including respite and Medium Term Accommodation (MTA) are being offered to those in immediate need.

-Remote services are available from Monday April 20 to existing Civic clients.
+Remote services have been available since Monday April 20 to existing Civic clients.
 These include live cooking, art, music and fitness classes as well as access to on-demand content.

 Food delivery and food boxes are now also available.

 Civic are committed to keeping clients, staff and families informed.
 Communications will be sent regularly to all stakeholders and this web page will be regularly reviewed and updated.
 Please also ensure you follow our social channels on Facebook and Instagram for easy updates.

 Coronavirus is a respiratory illness, with symptoms ranging from a mild cough to pneumonia.
 Some people recover quickly and easily, and others may get very sick, very quickly.
 The Department of Health website has some key resources to help you if you are at risk, need to isolate yourself, or want to learn more about prevention.

 In addition, we have created the following Easy-Read guides:

 If you are an NDIS participant and you are concerned about your exposure to coronavirus (COVID-19), the Department of Health has a specific hotline to respond to your enquiries.
 1800 020 080 (24 hours a day, seven days a week).